 Mobile research brings plenty of benefits to your insights generation.
-It’s now been years that our research is exclusively mobile panel based, and it’s given us an insight into why they’ll be defining the future of market research.
+It’s now been years that at Zinklar our research is exclusively mobile panel based, and it’s given us an insight into why they’ll be defining the future of market research.

 In the UK, we spend between 2h to 4h per day on our phones (Ofcom).
 That means that we’re much more available on mobile.
 If you think about it, that’s their ‘raison d’être’.
 Mobiles allow us to be accessible at any time and in any place, which becomes a massive perk for market research.
 Think of push notifications, addictive apps and the tendency to be caught up in our phones 24/7.
-For market studies, it means that mobile panel members are available throughout the day and will answer surveys more quickly than those that depend on desktop or other.
+For market studies, it means that mobile research panel members are available throughout the day and will answer surveys more quickly than those that depend on desktop or other.

-To get the full advantage of this availability, we’ve also put in a lot of time into creating a better, non intrusive survey experience, that’s enjoyable for the consumer and good for your data.
+To get the full advantage of this availability, we’ve also put in a lot of time into creating a better, non-intrusive survey experience, that’s enjoyable for the consumer and good for your data.
 It means that panels are responsive, and their members associate our surveys with positive survey experiences.
-This system is the key behind getting your data visualised in real-time.
+This system is the key to getting your data visualised in real-time.
 At Zinklar, it also dawned on us that mobile panels help us to find the right sample, access more diverse profiles, and launch research that will see higher completion rates, at any point of the day.
 This combination of things means each study is completed faster, is more affordable, and will give you more accurate insights.